Mind Map of HR Roles in an OrganizationCindy

 HR Role 3 – Training

-Products, professional skills, working environment and enterprise culture vary from company to company.
+Products, professional skills, working environment, and enterprise culture vary from company to company.
 Frequent enrollment of new employees is universal in all companies.
 Induction training helps newcomers know the work pattern, skills required for their job, understand regulations and acquaint themselves with the new environment.
-When the graduation season comes, the graduates accept internship in companies as their beginning of career.
+When the graduation season comes, the graduates accept an internship in companies as the beginning of a career.
 When the induction training is finished, HR selects those candidates who performed well according to assessment and gradings of the training, making sure that the best talents are not missed.

 HR Role 4 – Employee Advocate